 Alchemon is a NFT-based monster-collecting, battling and trading card game built on the Algorand Blockchain.
-The game and economy are centered on the collection of “Alchemon,” which are NFT monster cards that have various attributes/rarities and can be used to battle in the PvE and PVP games.
+The game and play to earn economy are centered on the collection of “Alchemon,” NFT monster cards that have various attributes, rarities and combat stats.
+Players collect Alchemon and use them to battle against other teams, earning AlcheGold and AlcheCoin for doing so.
 The project is one of the biggest games being developed on Algorand, and has at least nine full time employees currently working on it.
-It has done over $800K in USD sales so far.
-This article will provide a comprehensive overview of Alchemon, including: The Alchemon Game, Staking & Evolving NFT Cards, Leveling/Evolving Alchemon, Legendary/Epic Crafting, AlchCoin, Passive AlchCoin rewards, AlchGold and more.
+It has done over $900k in USD sales so far, and received $1M USD in funding from Borderless Capital.

 Note: Unfamiliar with Algorand and want a simple, interesting introduction?
 Read here.